Of course they do! Cancer treatment is a business after all!

 Right now, I humbly request some of your time and attention.

 You don’t owe it to me.
 In fact, you don’t owe me anything.
-You know nothing about me.

 Well, please allow me to introduce myself.